fmillion/docs/Plex-Reverse-Proxy-for-Docker.md

 1. Finally, try to access your Plex server at the address of your proxy, for example `https://my-proxy.local.lan:32469/web/index.html` If you see the Plex web interface, you're all set!

+### If you forgot to create volume mounts for /transcode or /config:

+It's not impossible to recover from this, but it is a bit tricky.

+**Method 1**

+This method assumes you at least created a volume mount for your media.
+If this is the case, you have one easy way out of your container - through this mount.
+You can use **docker exec** to connect to your container and obtain a shell, and copy the files to your media folder temporarily:

+    host:# docker exec -it <name of your Plex container> /bin/sh container:# mkdir /data/server-data
+    container:# cp -av /config /transcode /data/server-data
+    container:# exit

+After you do this, **stop your Docker container right away.** This prevents anything else from happening before you migrate to a new container:

+    host:# docker stop <name of your Plex container>

+**Method 2**

+If you didn't use *any* mounts at all, you are in a bit of a tougher spot.
+But you still have an option:

+1. Get a shell within the container.

+        host:# docker exec -it <name of your Plex container> /bin/sh

+1. Make an archive of the contents of the `/config` and `/transcode` folders:

+        container:# tar cf /backup.tar /config /transcode

+1. Exit the container

+        container:# exit

+1. Copy the archive out of the container

+        host:# docker cp <name of your Plex container>:/backup.tar .

+You now have a copy of your configuration.
+You can extract this tarfile somewhere on your system and next time bind-mount it into the correct locations.

+Please note that all of your media files will still be stuck inside the container.
+Getting these out may be even more challenging especially if you have lots of them.